 We need to keep fighting for LGBTQ equality.

 Kirsten has long stood side by side with the LGBTQ community: She was an early supporter for marriage equality and repealing DOMA, took an instrumental role in ending Don’t Ask, Don’t Tell, ensured HIV and AIDS patients’ access to health care and support, and she has led the fight for the rights of transgender people to serve in our military.
 She has consistently spoken out against the rising rate of hate crimes against LGBTQ people—especially trans women of color—and the bigotry that has emboldened it.
-She is also fighting for the rights of LGBTQ people to work, get housing, adopt and foster children, serve in the military and go to school without discrimination.
+She is also fighting for the rights of LGBTQ people to work, get housing, adopt and foster children, serve in the military, and go to school without discrimination.
+Read her LGBTQ policy agenda here.

 We need to address institutional racism.